brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 There is no better place than home to ride out a cold or flu.
 At home you can focus on resting, sleeping, and conserving your body's energy reserves.
 Your immune system is the most powerful army in the world.
 It is waging war against microbial terrorists trying to infect and take over your cells.
 It needs all the energy it can get to raise your temperature, mobilize and multiply incredible armies of immune cells, and produce a broad range of specialized molecules designed to recognize, target, neutralize, and destroy your invaders.

-## Stay away from the infected/sick andrecently vaccinatedindividuals
+## Stay away from the infected/sick and recently vaccinated individuals

 There is no better way to prevent becoming infected than to minimize or eliminate contact with those carrying the viral infection.
 Minimizing exposure and contact with infected individuals is obvious.
 However, not all infections are readily apparent.
 As a rule, I recommend minimizing contact with those recently vaccinated.